ruhuzursuz/get_instagram_follower_or_following/README.md

 a function that return an instagram account's following and/or follower list

+you must be login for this function so put your username and password into settings dict

-you can use like that
+and you can use like that

 list = get_instagram_follower_or_following("aaaa", "following")